-- 2.1.4.1 Provide common amenity areas that are ground-oriented (e.g. courtyard, dog runs) to promote livability and social connectedness for residents. - 2.1.4.2 Ensure both private and common amenity areas are programmed for an intentional use, such as play areas, barbecues, outdoor fitness and seating with a balance of hard and softscape surfaces. - 2.1.4.3 Ensure common amenity and pedestrian routes meet universal design principles with careful consideration to design aspects such as wayfinding, changes in levels and surface materials, stairs, handrails, pathway edge protection, gates, operating controls and site furniture. - 2.1.4.4 Consider access to sunlight, shade, and weather protection when designing private and common outdoor amenity spaces. - 2.1.4.5 Where appropriate, provide common rooftop amenities in multi-storey buildings that maximize view opportunities and incorporate weather protection and shading. - 2.1.4.6 Incorporate landscaped green roofs, where possible, to add visual appeal, reduce heat island effect.

-- 2.1.4.7 Provide private amenity areas for residents at-grade or elevated (e.g. porches, balconies, patios, decks).
-Where adjacent to the street, consider strategies that balance privacy and visual connection with the street. - 2.1.4.8 In buildings with residential use:
+- 2.1.4.1 Ensure both private and common amenity areas are programmed for an intentional use, such as play areas, barbecues, outdoor fitness and seating with a balance of hard and softscape surfaces. - 2.1.4.2 Consider access to sunlight, shade, and weather protection when designing private and common outdoor amenity spaces. - 2.1.4.3 Provide private amenity areas for residents at-grade or elevated (e.g. porches, balconies, patios, decks).
+Where adjacent to the street, consider strategies that balance privacy and visual connection with the street. - 2.1.4.4 In buildings with residential use: